Medicine Spirit Iboga Retreat Resources

 The Benefits:

-Many describe the Iboga experience not as hallucinogenic but as revealing—offering access to deeper truths about oneself and one's place in the world.
+Many participants describe the Iboga experience not as hallucinogenic but as profoundly revealing.
+It opens a doorway to deeper self-understanding and offers clarity about one’s place in the world.

 Neurological Benefits: